leehpham/lean-ts/README.md

 8. Update the content of `README.md` and documentation in `docs` folder to your liking.

+## Example Usage

+After installation, you can begin building your application by:

+1. Defining your domain entities in `src/core/entities/`
+2. Creating repository interfaces in `src/core/repos/`
+3. Implementing use cases in `src/app/use-cases/`
+4. Adding infrastructure implementations in `src/infra/`

 ## Scripts

 - `npm run build`: Build the application.